Shopify: Shopify App Store

-The app ecosystem has played a central role in Shopify’s platform strategy, enabling it to scale merchant capabilities through third-party innovation while maintaining a streamlined core product.
-Jean-Michel Lemieux, then Shopify CTO, emphasized the platform’s “app-first” approach in 2020, stating that it lets developers “build the right tools for millions of merchants.”
-By 2025, Shopify listed over 16,000 apps in its ecosystem, reflecting ongoing investment in modular expansion.

 In 2021, Shopify announced that it would cut its commission on the first million dollars earned by developers in its app store to 0% following similar moves by Apple, Google, and Amazon.
 In 2022, Shopify partnered with Twitter to allow merchants to sell products via those social media apps.
 This followed a similar offering with TikTok in 2020.
 TikTok discontinued this service in 2023.

 In 2016, Shopify acquired Kit CRM, an app designed to help merchants manage their stores.
 Klaviyo, the public company providing a marketing automation platform, was originally launched on the Shopify app store in 2012 and received a $100 million strategic investment from Shopify in 2022.

+Universal Commerce Protocol and AI commerce

+In January 2026, Shopify announced an AI project to co-develop what it calls a "Universal Commerce Protocol" (UCP), an open standard designed to allow artificial intelligence agents to connect and transact with merchants across different platforms and user interfaces.
+UCP was developed in collaboration with Google with the intention of standardizing agentic commerce.

+On 8 September 2026, Shopify announced the addition of Meta to its Agentic Storefronts channels.

 Shopify Partner Directory

 The Shopify Partner Directory is a public listing of third-party experts, agencies, and freelancers certified by Shopify to assist merchants in building, customizing, or managing their online stores.
-Launched as part of the Shopify Partners program, the directory includes developers, designers, marketers, and consultants who meet Shopify’s eligibility criteria, such as completing training or demonstrating expertise.
+Launched as part of the Shopify Partners program, the directory includes developers, designers, marketers, and consultants who meet Shopify's eligibility criteria, such as completing training or demonstrating expertise.
 Merchants can filter partners by services, location, or client reviews.